-Microcystins are toxins produced by cyanobacteria (blue-green algae).
-Microcystins can be toxic to the liver and are produced as a result of cyanobacterial blooms in surface water sources in Saskatchewan.
+Microcystins are a type of toxin that are produced by cyanobacteria (blue-green algae).
+Microcystins are considered to be toxic to the liver and are produced as a result of cyanobacterial blooms in surface water sources in Saskatchewan.
 Microcystin-LR is a secondary metabolite and has been found to be the most frequently occurring form of cyanobacterial toxin.
 Elevated toxin concentrations are most often encountered during the die-off of heavy algal blooms in a raw water surface water supply.
-Samples are collected and analyzed monthly during periods when algae blooms on surface water sources occur.
+Samples should be collected and analyzed on a monthly basis during periods when algae blooms on surface water sources occur.
 The WTP analyzes samples monthly during the period of June to October.